-Did your partner just share that their pet fish died or admit they failed their final exam?
-Probably not the right time for making out, but a kiss on the forehead could be comforting.
+Did your partner just tell you their pet fish died or admit they failed their final exam?
+Probably not the right time for making out, but a kiss on the forehead could offer some comfort.

 Want to show affection in public without full-blown PDA?
-A quick peck on the shoulder while waiting in line at the movie theater is perfect.
+Try a quick peck on the shoulder while waiting in line at the movie theater.

 Ready for some foreplay?
-A lingering trail of kisses on their neck can be shiver-inducing.
+A lingering trail of kisses on their neck can leave them trembling.

 Remember, you don’t have to plant a kiss on the lips every time.
 Starting slow and building up tension can often be a better option than coming on strong from the beginning.

 Kissing doesn’t have to be stressful.
 If you’re worried about getting it right, always start with the basics.

 If you’re about to kiss someone for the first time, make sure you’re reading the situation correctly by asking verbally.

 From there, you can set the moment with your body language — moving in a bit closer, cupping their cheek — or use both words and actions.